Pujas & Rituals

 Whenon the 8th day of the tibetan calender, 17.30 - 18.15

-Lead by: Ulrike Holzer, Barbara Klell
+Lead by: Ulrike Holzer, Barbara Klell, Tara Klell

 The Buddha is frequently called the „Great Physician“ because he aims at healing us with his teachings from the disease of suffering.